 With regards to the delivery of my paper, practice makes perfect, well, not perfect, but it certainly helped to prepare me for the real thing.
 My advice?
 Read over your paper as much as you can, both aloud and to yourself.
 It never hurts to familiarise yourself with your ideas.
 The audience were attentive and respectful listeners and if I came across as an amateur, that’s because I am.
 And if you’re lucky enough to get a bit of feedback on your delivery, then embrace it like I did.

 Following the delivery of my paper, several other participants told me they had enjoyed it and that it had opened up new ways of thinking about the Brontë juvenilia for them.
 I was particularly pleased when one speaker told me how pleased she was to listen to a theoretical approach to juvenilia as this kind of approach is still quite rare within the field and should be the way forward.
-I agree wholeheartedly that more theory is needed, not necessarily to re-classify juvenilia (although I will make an argument for this), but perhaps to give the writings some kind of an identity based on content, and to open them up to readers from outside of the academic field who are wary of so-called juvenile writing.
-The whole point of the juvenilia studies movement is to protect and preserve writings dismissed as immature and unworthy of study, however, in my experience these writings are not being perused by the wider reading public because people are either unsure of what juvenilia are, or they think they are merely literary curiosities and childish stories unworthy of serious attention.
+I agree wholeheartedly that more theory is needed, not necessarily to re-classify juvenilia, but perhaps to give the writings some kind of an identity based on content, and to open them up to readers from outside of the academic field who are wary of so-called juvenile writing.
+The whole point of the juvenilia studies movement is to protect and preserve writings dismissed as immature and unworthy of study, however, in my experience, these writings are not being perused by the wider reading public because people are either unsure of what juvenilia are, or they think they are merely literary curiosities and childish stories unworthy of serious attention.
 As the conference successfully demonstrated, there is much more to juvenilia than this; there were papers covering topics from teenage poetry, unpublished adult writings of celebrated authors, diaries and journals, and published novels written by children.
 However, as this conference was attended mainly by experts in the field of juvenilia studies (to whom I owe a great debt), PhD candidates exploring different forms of juvenilia, and myself (an independent scholar with an MA in literature and a love of the Brontë juvenilia), there was nobody new to promote the writings to.
-I believe a few students attended a few of the talks, but in order for juvenilia studies to move forward, new ideas need to be discovered, and promoted.
+I believe a few students attended a few of the talks, but in order for juvenilia studies to move forward, new ideas need to be discovered and promoted.
 The conference was extremely successful in looking at what has been achieved in the field so far, but there is still so much that can be done.

 I can’t quibble about the structure of the event.
-Papers were grouped appropriately and to ensure they tied in with one another.
-I was honoured to be a part of the first ever all-Brontë panel chaired by Christine Alexander.
+Papers were grouped appropriately to ensure they tied in with one another.
+I was honoured to be a part of the first-ever all-Brontë panel chaired by Christine Alexander.
 With regards to the content again, it really was fantastic.
 Some personal highlights for me were listening to the other speakers from my panel, discussing my contrasting view of Charlotte Brontë’s character Elizabeth Hastings with another speaker, learning more about diaries and journals as juvenilia through talks on Opal Whiteley, a fascinating talk on Hartley Coleridge (friend to Branwell Brontë), the wonderful world of Quaker school magazines, and being introduced to the work of child prodigy Barbara Newhall Follett.
 There were so many more interesting papers, but these were the ones which really grabbed me.
 I must also highlight Christine Alexander’s wonderful keynote speech on Charlotte Brontë and print culture on Thursday, as well as her session on editing and the Juvenilia Press which was a nice way to round off the conference.
 However, I was the only person attending who hadn’t already contributed to a Juvenilia Press edition and it would have been nice to have had others in my position in attendance.
-Launching the newsest Juvenilia Press edition on Thursday night (Branwell Brontë’s The Pirate) was also a nice way of kickstarting the conference.
+Launching the newest Juvenilia Press edition on Thursday night (Branwell Brontë’s The Pirate) was also a nice way of kickstarting the conference.

-Please do not copy or share the images from this post.
+Please do not copy, share, or use the images from this post without seeking permission first.